keith-E/Porky/README.md

 6. Click and drag a rectangluar box over the portion of the image you want to classify and release the mouse button when you've outlined the region of interest.
 7. A pop-up window will display that will prompt you to input a label for the region of interest that you outlined.
 Input the label and press the 'Ok' button or hit the 'Enter' key on your keyboard.
 8. Repeat steps 4 through 7 until you've labelled all of the images within the directory.
-9. Repeat steps 2 through 8 for the 'validate' portion of your dataset.
+9. Repeat steps 2 through 8 for the 'test' portion of your dataset.

 #### Install the TensorFlow Framework onto Dev PC
 Once you've gathered and labelled your dataset, your now ready to work with TensorFlow.